 Basically, this term refers to any kind of marketing execution except digital means to brand and promote your company, products or services.

 Advantages of Traditional Marketing

 1. Hard copies – the majority of traditional marketing pieces can actually be kept which allows your audience to keep hard copies that they can read or browse through over and over again.

-2. Simple – since the majority of the population have already been exposed to traditional marketing strategies, they can easily understand and absorb the materials and messages.
-Despite what it may seem like, not everybody is an owner or regular user of their own computer or smartphone.
+2. Simple – since the majority of the population has already been exposed to traditional marketing strategies, they can easily understand and absorb the materials and messages.
+Despite what it may seem like, not everybody is an owner or regular user of a computer or smartphone.

 3. Reach a local audience – using an ad on a local radio station or sending direct mailers to specific neighbourhoods make it easy for your business to reach your local target audience.